Step migration: Overview

 In 'Laws of Migration', Ravenstein explained how migration could be gradual and occurred step by step geographically.
 According to Ravenstein, step migration occurred in short distance migration when individuals migrated from rural towns to an urban centre by stepping through intermediate-sized towns.
 Scholars today see step migration as occurring globally as individuals step up through hierarchies of countries toward their preferred destination.
 This idea evolved as scholars such as Conway saw step migration as characterised by movements up and down an urban hierarchy.
 Step migration has been explained as requiring multiple stages of migration due to a failure of the migrant to integrate into the country such as failure to find work or cultural disconnect, which then prompts another migration.

 However, there has been confusion in migration literature over the step migration as a concept.
 The specification of step migration has been contested and there are inconsistencies in definitions by different scholars over the progression of step migration theory.
-It is still a contested issue as to how relevant step migration is and in what incidences it occurs, although it has been stated that it is widespread in Third World Migration.
+It is still a contested issue as to how relevant step migration is and in what situations it occurs, although it has been stated that it is widespread in Third World Migration.
 Todaro sees multistage migration as explaining labour migration patterns in less developed countries.
 These patterns are characterised by two stages: the first being the unskilled and rural worker migrating to the urban city, and the second being the attainment of a more permanent job in the urban area.

 In the nineteenth century especially, the definition of step migration was contested and often inconsistent.
 Ravenstein's conceptualization focused on the spatial movements of migrants in the United Kingdom, where he did not see this pattern of migration as related to an urban hierarchy as he saw urban cities as merely the focus point to which migrants were drawn.

 However, in the 20th and 21st centuries, the conception of step migration has grown to include the notions of step migration as related to an urban hierarchy and being a "spatial manifestation of a social process of adjustment."
 Researchers have found that migration often occurs through a 'hierarchy of places' as people a-spatially migrate in a stepwise formation up a hierarchy of places from rural areas to urban, progressive areas with more opportunities.
 Other scholars such as Paul see step migration as an option for migrants to overcome structural barriers that prevent them from gaining legal entry to their preferred destinations by stepping up the hierarchy and accumulating sufficient migrant capital.

 Scholars have found the existence of step migration in New Zealand, Australia, the Philippines and Arctic Alaska.